 The December 2025 Notes were issued pursuant to the Base Indenture and a Second Supplemental Indenture, dated as of September 23, 2020 (the "Second Supplemental Indenture" and together with the Base Indenture, the "December 2025 Indenture"), between the Company and the Trustee.
-The December 2025 Notes will mature on December 15, 2025 and may be redeemed in whole or in part at the Company's option at any time or from time to time at the redemption prices set forth in the December 2025 Indenture.
+The December 2025 Notes will mature on December

+15, 2025 and may be redeemed in whole or in part at the Company's option at any time or from time to time at the redemption prices set forth in the December 2025 Indenture.
 The December 2025 Notes bear interest at a rate of 4.75% per year payable semi-annually on June 15 and December 15 of each year, commencing on December 15, 2020.
 The December 2025 Notes are the Company's direct, general unsecured obligations and rank senior in right of payment to all of the Company's future indebtedness or other obligations that are expressly subordinated, or junior, in right of payment to the December 2025 Notes.
-The December 2025 Notes rank pari passu, or equal, in right of payment with all of the Company's existing and future indebtedness or other obligations (including unsecured indebtedness that the Company is existing and future secured indebtedness or other obligations (including unsecured indebtedness that the Company later secures) to the extent of the value of the assets securing such indebtedness.
-The December 2025 Notes rank structurally subordinated, or junior, to all existing and future indebtedness.

-and other obligations (including trade payables) incurred by the Company's subsidiaries, financing vehicles or similar facilities.
+The December 2025 Notes rank pari passu, or equal, in right of payment with all of the Company's future indebtedness or other obligations that are not so subordinated, or junior.
+The December 2025 Notes rank effectively subordinated, or junior, to any of the Company's future secured indebtedness or other obligations (including unsecured indebtedness that the Company later secures) to the extent of the value of the assets securing such indebtedness.
+The December 2025 Notes rank structurally subordinated, or junior, to all existing and future indebtedness and other obligations (including trade payables) incurred by the Company's subsidiaries, financing vehicles or similar facilities.